Jacob-Bollen/FPL-Draft-Scraper/README.md

 ### Prerequisites

-The scraper requires the latest version of ChromeDriver You can download it from [https://chromedriver.chromium.org/downloads](https://chromedriver.chromium.org/downloads)
+The scraper requires the latest version of ChromeDriver.

+It can be downloaded from [https://chromedriver.chromium.org/downloads](https://chromedriver.chromium.org/downloads)